arcuri82/testing_security_development_enterprise_systems/README.md

 such topics for a university degree, time is limited, and one needs to make some choices.
-And switching between too many languages/frameworks would just be a too large overhead (e.g., learning of different IDEs and building tools).
+And switching between too many languages/frameworks would just be a too large overhead (e.g., learning different IDEs and building tools).
-The motivation for choices of language/frameworks in this repository is as
+The motivation for the choices of languages and frameworks in this repository is as
 follows:

 * `Java`: one of the most used programming languages, with a very large